-Yesterday, I finally buckled down and made several Christmas treats, including candied citrus peel for the first time.
-It is the ultimate in frugal recipes because the star of the show is something you would normally toss in the compost bin: orange and grapefruit peels!
+Candied citrus peel is the ultimate in frugal recipes because the star of the show is something you would normally toss in the compost bin: orange and grapefruit peels!
 It reminds me of those Depression-era recipes that use items that are normally considered garbage, like Peach Pit Jam or Poor Man’s Spam (My apologies if you like Spam.
 You may have all of my servings times infinity.)

 Candied Citrus Peel

 2 large red or pink grapefruit or 4 medium oranges

 dark chocolate, melted (optional)

 - Cut the ends off the grapefruit or oranges.
 Cut the peel from the fruit in long strips, leaving 1/4″ of the white pith attached.
 Cut into narrow strips about 3/8″ wide.

 - Place the citrus strips into a saucepan, cover with cold water (the peels will float the first time).
 Bring to a boil, then drain.
 Repeat two more times.